peteroupc/peteroupc.github.io/bernsupp.md

 [^30]: Anastassiou, G.A., Gal, S.G., _Approximation Theory: Moduli of Continuity and Global Smoothness Preservation_, Birkhäuser, 2012.

+[^31]: Qian, Weikang, Marc D. Riedel, and Ivo Rosenberg.
+"Uniform approximation and Bernstein polynomials with coefficients in the unit interval."
+European Journal of Combinatorics 32, no. 3 (2011): 448-463.

 <a id=Appendix></a>
 ## Appendix